-The Pivot utilizes a series of LEDs to convey the status of the individual float switches in the wet well.
+The Pivot Pro utilizes a series of LEDs to convey the status of the individual float switches in the wet well.
 When a normally-open float switch is lifted by the liquid, it's corresponding LED will illuminate Green.
 This feature quickly shows the operator what float switches the panel believes are in the "up", or "closed", position and which are not.
 It also provides a convenient method for verifying proper float installation and operation.
 If a particular float is physically lifted, but its corresponding LED does not illuminate, then there is some issue with that float's circuit which must be addressed.
-Refer to the Alarm Condition Faults section for information on deciphering different LED conditions.
+Blinking Float Status LEDs are an indication that the panel has detected issues with float operation.
+The LCD Screen will provide information as to the perceived faults.
+Also refer to the Alarm Condition Faults section of this manual for information on deciphering different LED conditions.